sanskrit

 -

-Over the centuries, the illusion-manifesting Ego Mind (Brahma in Hinduism) has tangled the foundational teachings of the Great Rishis of India into such a snarled hairball of lies, it’s hard to know where to begin the “detangling” process.
-So, let’s start at the beginning, with the earliest and most sacred of the Hindu shruti (divinely…
+Over the centuries, the illusion-manifesting Ego Mind has tangled the foundational teachings of the Great Rishis of India into such a snarled hairball of lies, it’s hard to know where to begin the “detangling” process.
+So, let’s start at the beginning, with the earliest and most sacred of the Hindu shruti (divinely revealed) texts: the…